 The OLLI Advisory Committee is made up of Committee Chairs and At-Large Members.
 Its purpose is to define, review, and update Committee responsibilities, review the performance of the OLLI program, and report recommendations to OLLI staff.

 2015-16 committee members: Tom Paradise (Chairperson), Matthew Musial, Denise Garner, Georgena Duncan, Cathy Case, Ross Hooper, Anne Henry, Marilyn Collins, Marilyn Heifner, and Gary Peters.

 The Membership Committee works to engage and strengthen the OLLI member network through focus on recruitment, orientation, and retention; as well as communicating to members and representing member interests to OLLI staff.
 They meet approximately once per month.

-Current committee members: Tim Schatzman (Chairperson), Fred Paillet, Susan Lancaster, Matt Musial, Sarah Thompson, Brooks Garner
+2015-16 committee members: Cathy Case (Chairperson), Susan Lancaster, Matt Musial, Sarah Thompson, Brooks Garner and Taylor Hurst

 Retired Faculty Committee